suffolklibraries/sljekyll/_events/sudbury-2017-12-02-sew-crafty.md

 ---
 id: sudbury-sew
-name: "Sew Crafty session for children"
+name: "Sew Crafty session for adults: Make a fabric Christmas wreath"
 location: sudbury-library
 location-text: Sudbury Library
 event-start-date: 2017-12-02
-event-start-time: 0930
+event-start-time: 1400
-event-end-time: 1130
+event-end-time: 1630
-event-ticket-price: 4
+event-ticket-price: 10
 breadcrumb: y
 ---

-Children are invited to try their hand at some Christmas-related sewing crafts.

-There is a maximum of 6 places available so advance booking is essential.
-Please contact the library for more information and to book.
+Make a fabric Christmas wreath.

+Space is limited, so it is essential to book and pay in advance.

+Price includes all materials, tea/coffee and homemade cake.